MozeBaltyk/Rkub/README.md

 make cleanup
 ```

-NB: Quickstart is meant to deploy in DO a quick RKE2 cluster for testing purpose, and without taking into account airgap problematics.
+NB: By default, Quickstart is meant to deploy in DO a quick RKE2 cluster for testing purpose, and without taking into account airgap problematics.
 Airgap actions are adressed in below procedure.

 ## Global Usage